 Conditional Expressions in Python 2.4

-Python 2.5 introduced new syntax structure: the conditional expressions.
-For programmers in languages such as C these structures seem very basic and fundamental but Python lacked them for many years.
-As I said Python 2.5 introduced such syntax structure, one may use it in the following form:
+Python 2.5 introduced a new syntax structure: conditional expressions.
+For programmers in languages such as C, these structures seem very basic and fundamental, but Python lacked them for many years.
+As I said, Python 2.5 introduced such a syntax structure; one may use it in the following form:

 x = a if condition else b

-To create a conditional expression in earlier versions of Python, we can utilize the tuple for the values and the tuple’s index for the condition.
+To create a conditional expression in earlier versions of Python, we can utilize a tuple for the values and the tuple’s index for the condition.
 For example:

 x = (b,a)[condition]

-This method provides very nice and clean alternative to the conditional expressions available in Python 2.5.
-However it does require some special attention in some cases.
+This method provides a very nice and clean alternative to the conditional expressions available in Python 2.5.
+However, it does require some special attention in some cases.

 Let’s say we want to assign x the value of f() if condition is true, and the value of g() otherwise.
-But we won’t to make sure that only the function that is assigned to x is ran, not both of them.
-In this case the intuitive way:
+But we want to make sure that only the function that is assigned to x is run, not both of them.
+In this case, the intuitive way:

 x = (g(),f())[condition]

-will not be any good, because Python will generate first the tuple, and to so evaluate both f() and g().
-To prevent it we will need to change a bit the order of things.
+will not be any good, because Python will first generate the tuple, and in doing so evaluate both f() and g().
+To prevent it, we will need to change the order of things a bit.
 Consider the following snippet:

 x = ((g,f)[condition])()

-It will do what we wanted because the conditional expression gives back the function itself first, so neither f() nor g() are evaluated.
-After the conditional expression returned then the selected function is called.
-While this method works it has some drawbacks.
-For example if f and g would require arguments, and this arguments would be different for each function, the above method couldn’t be utilized.
-However this is only a small drawback, and under this circumstances one can just go for regular if..else structure.
+It will do what we want because the conditional expression gives back the function itself first, so neither f() nor g() is evaluated.
+After the conditional expression returns, the selected function is called.
+While this method works, it has some drawbacks.
+For example, if f and g require arguments, and those arguments are different for each function, the above method cannot be utilized.
+However, this is only a small drawback, and under these circumstances one can just go for a regular if..else structure.

-Overall the method described above, offers clean and simple alternative to the built in conditional expressions in Python 2.5, which is also compatible with previous versions.
+Overall, the method described above offers a clean and simple alternative to the built-in conditional expressions in Python 2.5, which is also compatible with previous versions.

 Leave a Reply